murshidazher/dotfiles/README.md

 > My personal installation script to automate any new macOS system setup.

 - A dogmatic script to set up script.
-Built for Mac OS X. Certified lit :fire: :fire: :fire:
+Built for Mac OS X :fire: :fire:

 **Rationale**